 That, of course, was before Covid-19 turned healthcare on its head, and strategic plans were thrown out the window.
 Virtual visits spiked dramatically and telecommuting became the norm — even for areas like radiology and pathology that many believed couldn’t be done remotely.
 At least, not as effectively.

 But when the pandemic hit, it was no longer an option.
 Patients needed to be diagnosed and treated, and images had to be accessible from anywhere, which created “a new set of challenges,” said Eric Rice, senior consultant with Paragon Consulting Partners.
-During a panel discussion, Rice and Larry Sitka, VP of Enterprise Applications with Vital (a Canon Group Company), discussed the key obstacles in transitioning radiologists to a remote setting, the systemic weaknesses that were exposed by Covid, and how leaders can prepare for what’s happening down the road.
+During a panel discussion, Rice and Larry Sitka, VP of Enterprise Applications with Canon Medical Informatics, Inc. (formerly Vital Images), discussed the key obstacles in transitioning radiologists to a remote setting, the systemic weaknesses that were exposed by Covid, and how leaders can prepare for what’s happening down the road.

 “It’s tough to train our brains to accept this new norm where we’re not sure what’s going to happen next week, especially as policies and guidelines are constantly changing,” noted Rice.
 “How do we prepare for this?”
 What he’s finding is that although human workflow and operational readiness are critical, “technology can play a strong role in this.”

 Across the country, the story was the same: procedure volumes decreased significantly, including ancillary services affiliated with the OR, “which is the moneymaker for most providers,” said Sitka.
 Patients cancelled screenings for fear of contracting Covid, and when they did show up, the condition was often much more severe.
 “We’ve convinced the patient population to stay home and that has to change, specifically when it comes to elective procedures.”